10 – Free Man

 With the huge success of Tuesday Night Music Club, there must have been intense pressure to follow up on that Grammy Award winning album.
 Three years later in 1996, Sheryl Crow released an album that showed tremendous growth as a songwriter.
 The album simply titled Sheryl Crow would spawn five hit singles.
 It was one of those albums that fans consistently spun in their CD players.

 Thirteen songs of pure pop perfection!
-It was tough to pick a Deep Track of this record because every track is extraordinary.
+It was tough to pick a Deep Track from this record because every track is extraordinary.
 So, we picked two from this album.
-Our first pick was the 1970’s groove-oriented “Love is a Good Thing.”
+Our first pick was the 1970s groove-oriented “Love is a Good Thing.”
 Just take a listen, you know we are right!
 And by the way, the lyrics to this song got the album banned from Walmart for a while because of the Walmart Gun purchase reference Good for you Sheryl!

 # 8 – Riverwide

 The song “Riverwide,” was released on Sheryl Crow’s third album entitled The Globe Sessions.
 The song “Riverwide,” was a wide departure from the pop-oriented rock music that filled the first two Sheryl Crow Albums.
 Once again Crow demonstrated continued musical growth in both her songwriting and singing.
-While The Globe Sessions album still contained he big-sounding pop rock hits that we all loved, the song “Riverwide,” contained elements of blues, Led Zeppelin style licks and mid-western phrasing that defined possibly some of Sheryl Crow’s Missouri roots.
+While The Globe Sessions album still contained he big-sounding pop rock hits that we all loved, the song “Riverwide,” contained elements of blues, Led Zeppelin style licks, and mid-western phrasing that defined possibly some of Sheryl Crow’s Missouri roots.

 # 7 – Our Love is Fading

 One of our favorite Sheryl Crow albums was her 2010 album 100 Miles From Memphis.
-The first single release from the album was the track “Summer Day.”
+The first single released from the album was the track “Summer Day.”
 However, it’s the album’s opening number “Our Love is Fading,” that just kills it.
 Young musicians need to watch this video and learn from it.
 This is musicianship!
 This is the real deal!

 # 6 – We Oughta Be Drinkin’

 This one just feels like the sequel to “All I Wanna Do.”
 We are not sure if that was the intention, but it’s got that same happy-go-lucky groove that people loved from the first big hit.
 The song was released on Sheryl Crow’s spectacular country-themed record Feels Like Home.
 The album was released in 2013.
+I thought this was a very underrated album.
+Sheryl Crow composed some of the best songs of her career for this record.
+She seemed very inspired by the country music setting surrounding this album.

 # 5 – Superstar